MathsandDataNYU/web/content/madplus.md

 Algebraic structure is at the heart of many problems in statistics and data analysis.
 We aim to fit data to a model, or to approximate data by a point on some locus of interest.
 I will discuss how algebraic structure can be used to capture the existence and uniqueness of a solution to these problems, as well as to suggest suitable algorithms.
 I will first consider parameter estimation in statistical models via maximum likelihood estimation.
 We will see connections between maximum likelihood estimation and invariant theory.
 I will then discuss tensors, the higher dimensional analogues of matrices.
 The loci of tensors that are of interest in applications often define semi-algebraic sets, given by polynomial equations and inequalities.
 One example is the signature, tensors that can be used to encode a path of time series data.
 We will see the algebraic structure that relates a path to its signature.

+#### <a name="amin"></a> Amin Coja-Oghlan (Goethe University Frankfurt):  Optimal group testing

+In group testing the aim is to identify a small set of infected individuals within a large population.
+At our disposal we have a test procedure that can be applied to a group of individuals, with the test returning a positive result if at least one individual in the group is infected.
+All tests are conducted in parallel.
+The aim is to devise a (possibly randomised) test design with as few tests as possible that identifies the infected individuals with high probability.
+We show that there occurs a sharp information-theoretic/algorithmic phase transition as the number of tests passes an explicit threshold.
+The talk is based on joint work with Oliver Gebhard, Max Hahn-Klimroth and Philipp Loick.